 Political science minors are specially designed for those who want to study political science without pursuing a political science major.

 Graduate programs are designed to appeal to students interested in expanding their political science training and to prepare students for professional careers within the scholarly community as teachers, researchers and academic investigators, or within public or private agencies as senior policy analysts.
-The Department of Political Science offers three graduate degree programs:
+The Department of Political Science offers four graduate degree programs:

 - Master of Arts in Political Science